Key Takeaways

 -

-Itching or Tenderness: Mild itching or tenderness may occur for a short duration after the sting.
+Itching or Tenderness: Mild itching or tenderness may occur shortly after the sting.

 -